The Pill: Contraceptive pills

 The combined pill can be started at any stage in the menstrual cycle.
 If started on the first day of a period, a woman is protected against pregnancy straight away.
 For many women starting the combined pill up to and including the fifth day of her period will also provide immediate protection.
 However, always discuss how to start taking the pill with the healthcare professional prescribing it.

 These are pills that contain only one hormone (progestogen).
 They do not contain oestrogen and may therefore be prescribed to women who are breastfeeding or who experience nausea with oestrogen.

-Progestogen-only pills work by thickening the cervical mucous so the sperm cannot reach the egg.
-The hormone in the pills also changes the lining of the uterus, so that implantation of a fertilised egg is much less likely to occur.
-In some cases, progestogen-only pills stop ovulation (the release of an egg).
+Progestogen-only pills work by thickening the cervical mucus so the sperm cannot reach the egg.
+The hormone in the pills also changes the lining of the uterus so that implantation of a fertilised egg is much less likely to occur.
+In some cases progestogen-only pills stop ovulation (the release of an egg).
 One pill is taken every day within a specific three-hour time slot.

 The progestogen-only pill is taken daily at the same time each day, with no break between packets of pills.

 Yes, although the majority are not serious.
 They include: